-The 2014 data related report cards of the two datasets of Task II statistics (T2CE: catch & effort; T2SZ: size samples) were also presented (SCI-008, Table 3 and 4).
-The reporting status of Task II, after applying the filtering criteria agreed by SCRS in 2013, shows worse results for T2CE than for T2SZ datasets.
+The 2014 data related report cards of the two datasets of Task II statistics (T2CE: catch & effort; T2SZ: size samples) were also presented (Secretariat Report on Statistics and Coordination of Research in 2015, Table 3 and 4).
+The reporting status of Task II, after applying the filtering criteria agreed by the SCRS in 2013, shows worse results for T2CE than for T2SZ datasets.
 In general, those datasets have poor (less information) reporting ratios compared to Task I. Both T2CE and T2SZ datasets are analyzed by major ICCAT species (major tunas, major sharks, and any of the 13 small tuna species and dolphin fish).